strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 - `lb4 datasource` for creating a datasource and
 - `lb4 model` for creating a model.

-Together with the existing `lb4 controller` command for creating a REST Controller, LoopBack's CLI tooling covers the full path from zero to a CRUD API exposing a database table to REST clients.
+Together with the existing `lb4 controller` command for creating a REST Controller, LoopBack's CLI tooling covers the most of the path from zero to a CRUD API exposing a database table to REST clients.

 ### Quickstart from OpenAPI spec